Skip to main content

 (iii) Reconciling bias mitigation approaches with legal norms and legal theory

-Legal exploration into the lawfulness of processing personal data for pre-processing debiasing purposes is about to be completed by ESR Ioanna Papageorgiou.
-Prior works on bias mitigation in different contexts have been surveyed by ESR Alaa Elobaid, and new techniques for NoBIAS’s ranking and classification use cases are currently being tested by ESRs Antonio Ferrara and Paula Reyero.
+Legal exploration into the lawfulness of processing personal data for pre-processing debiasing purposes was done by ESR Ioanna Papageorgiou.
+Prior works on bias mitigation in different contexts have been surveyed by ESR Alaa Elobaid, and new techniques for NoBIAS’s ranking and classification use cases have been developed and tested by ESRs Antonio Ferrara and Paula Reyero.

 [O3]: Accounting for bias in results.

-All ESRs have conducted extensive overviews of the literature in a rather large spectrum of multidisciplinary topics.
-Specifically the ESRs have looked into the following aspects;
+All ESRs have conducted extensive overviews of the literature on a rather large spectrum of multidisciplinary topics.
+Specifically, the ESRs have looked into the following aspects;

 (i) an ethical and legal perspective on accountability,